sage-code/maj/verbs.md

 * jo doru tu daru'mi una besa = I wish you give me a kiss
 * jo dour tu besu'mi = I wish you kiss me

 ## Related words

-In next example we use rood word "lufa" that means influence to create two other words:
+In next example we use root word "lufa" that means influence to create two other words:

 * lufa = influence
 * lufo = influenced